 When running ads on Facebook, your ads will not perform at their best from day one.
 In fact, it will take a while before your ads reach their full potential.
 Many people expect immediate results and get disappointed when they do not see them.
 This happens because of a period in Facebook ads that is called the Learning Phase.
 In this article, we will tell you why your ads won’t work immediately and how much time you should give them.
 Are you wondering How to use Facebook ads so read our guide about Facebook ads for real estate

-Why Don’t My Facebook Ads Work?
+Why Won’t My Facebook Ads Work?

 Facebook ads need time to work: The time to find the best way to deliver your ads to the most appropriate audience.
 During this time Facebook learns the best people and places to show your ads.
 The more your ads are shown, the better the results are.
 So it makes sense that your ads do not seem to work in the beginning.
 Give them time.